edgedb/edgedb/docs/stdlib/generic.rst

 .. eql:operator:: gteq: anytype >= anytype -> bool

-    Produces true for two compatible values if the left one is equal or greater.
+    Produces true for two compatible values if the left is equal or greater.

     This results in a :eql:type:`bool`: